When building a ranger monster slayer in DnD 5e, consider these elements of a DnD vampire hunter:

 Rangers don’t receive big lists of spells and available spell slots.
 However, they have more than enough to create powerful effects.
 For my monster hunter, I’ll want spells that help me trap, damage and stalk my foes.

-- Hunter’s Mark: Using concentration, mark a target and deal an extra 1d6 damage with weapon attacks.
+- Hunter’s Mark: Add 1d6 damage with weapon attacks to a marked target.
 This ranger staple simply stacks on the extra damage.

 - Cure Wounds: Heal 1d8 + Wisdom modifier HP.
 As a sword fighter, I’ll need a solid healing option.

-- Ensnaring Strike: When I strike a creature, they must succeed on a Strength saving throw or be restrained by thorny vines.
+- Ensnaring Strike: When I strike a creature, I might just capture it a vine trap.
 The thorns deal 1d6 damage at the beginning of the creature’s next turn.
 Naturally, I can move through enemies, trap them, and move on.

 - Detect Magic: I can detect where a source of magic is coming from and what school it belongs to.
 As a slayer of supernatural forces, this spell adds an extra tracking feature.

 - Cordon of Arrows: Stick 4 pieces of ammunition into the ground.
-Whenever a creature ends or begins its turn within 30 feet it must succeed on a Dexterity saving throw.
-A failed save deals 1d6 piercing damage.
+A failed saving throw dishes out 1d6 piercing damage.
 Alongside a sword style, this extra damage output can be fun.

-- Pass without Trace: Add +10 to Dexterity (Stealth) checks to allies within 30 feet of me.
+- Pass without Trace: Add +10 to Dexterity (Stealth) checks to allies near me.
 We can’t be tracked except by magical means.
 This spell can come in handy with simpler zombies and melee minions.

 Check out more campaign ideas.